 - Comprehensive Primary Care Visits with primary care physician

 - Specialty Care Visits that are related to the eligible medical condition

 - Prescription Drugs that are necessary for treatment

 - Routine and Specialized Dental Care as eligible

 - Mileage reimbursement for non-Medicaid covered participants, travel to and from medical appointments (if travel exceeds 50 miles total)

 - Other services related to the eligible medical conditions, such as therapies, durable medical equipment, and inpatient hospitalization may also be accessed.

 Once enrolled, most services must receive prior authorization or be provided by a “linked provider” enrolled in the CSHCS program.
 Services provided by a “linked provider” do not require prior authorization.
-Before making your first appointment with a healthcare provider or when changing your primary or specialty care physician, you must work with CSHCS to make sure your provider is linked to CSHCS program.
-If not using a “linked provider” you will need to obtain a prior authorization or your bills may not be paid.
+Before making your first appointment with a healthcare provider or when changing your primary or specialty care physician, you must work with CSHCS to make sure your provider is linked to the CSHCS program.
+If not using a “linked provider,” you will need to obtain a prior authorization, or your bills may not be paid.